How to Build Low-Tech Planted Tanks Guide

 Our philosophy is easy--keep it simple!

-For our low-tech tanks, we have been using tap water and performing 50% water changes once a month.
-(EDIT 8/5/20: Our team has found that it is better for your tank & livestock to do smaller water changes more frequently.
-It is not recommended to do a water change only once a month.)
+For our low-tech tanks, it is best to perform a 15-25% water change once a week with dechlorinated water.
+You can use products such as SL-AQUA Black More Stabilizer to dechlorinate your water.
+Our team has found that it is better for your tank & livestock to do smaller water changes more frequently.
+(It is not recommended to do a water change only once a month.)
 For more information about water changes, click HERE.
 Of course, everyone will have different tap water depending on where you’re located so choosing hardy live stock will help keep things easy.

 For plants, it's best to stick to easy, low light requirement species such as Bucephalandra (our favorite), Anubias, Moss, Cryptocorynes, and Java Ferns.
 If you’re going for a lush foreground with a carpeting plant, try an easier one like Micranthemum Monte Carlo.
 These plants generally don’t require the addition of CO2 and so lower output lights can be used.
 In fact, using too much light is the main cause of algae, especially in low tech tanks where plants aren’t exposed to fertilizers and CO2.